snail123815/IBL-bioinfomatics-wiki/docs/source/IBL_servers/ssh access.md

 ```

 For detailed instruction and explanation of how ssh works, please refer to How to login to [ALICE or SHARK - HPC wiki](https://pubappslu.atlassian.net/wiki/spaces/HPCWIKI/pages/37748771/How+to+login+to+ALICE+or+SHARK).

+We use "environments" to manage softwares on all systems.
+On BLIS, we use `micromamba`, a `conda` replacement, for [environment management](../basic_tools/micromamba.md#blis-users).